Sourav0611/testCaseGen_Api/README.md

 # Next?
 ## texpregen app
-texpregen-api is used by texpre-gen app and should be kept running for proper functioning of the app.
+texpregen-api is used by texpregen app and it should be kept running for proper functioning of the app.

 https://github.com/agxpro-z/texpregen